-This post will be published in the July 2018 issue of Door Security + Safety
+This post was published in the July 2018 issue of Door Security + Safety

 A delayed egress locking system is a type of electrified hardware designed to keep a door locked in the direction of egress for 15 seconds, or 30 seconds where allowed by the Authority Having Jurisdiction (AHJ).
 Typically, this application is used to deter unauthorized egress and/or theft.
 To ensure life safety while delaying the egress of building occupants, current codes include requirements for emergency release of the system, as well as limitations on where delayed egress locks can be installed (a previous Decoded article addressed these requirements in more detail*).